Beaufort Hurdle

-The Beaufort Hurdle was a National Hunt Listed hurdle race in England which was open to horses aged five years only.
+The Beaufort Hurdle was a National Hunt Listed hurdle race in Wales which was open to horses aged five years only.

 It was run at Chepstow over a distance of 2 miles ½ furlong (3,319 metres), and was scheduled to take place each year in early March.

 The race was first run in 1971, as the Player's No. 6 National Hurdle Final, and was run for the last time in March 1996.